xoofx/zio/doc/readme.md

 #### `MemoryFileSystem`

-This filesystem provides an implementation of `IFileSystem` that tries to mimic the behavior ot a real `PhysicalFileSystem`, while performing all operations in memory.
+This filesystem provides an implementation of `IFileSystem` that tries to mimic the behavior of a real `PhysicalFileSystem`, while performing all operations in memory.

 ```C#
 var fs = new MemoryFileSystem();